Image Classification#

 1. Load images#

 To begin, we will load the images from an example dataset included in Piximi by pressing open Open in the top left.
-Select Open example project > Open human U2OS-cells example project to get started.
-Alternatively, if you would like to load your own images, press upload Open image in the top right.
+Select Open > Project > Example Project > Human U2OS-cells example project to get started.
+Alternatively, if you would like to load your own images, go to Open > Image > New Image.

-The images correspond to U2OS cells expressing arrestin-GFP, and a beta2-adrenergic receptor.
+The images correspond to U2OS cells co-expressing arrestin-GFP and an orphan GPCR.
 Upon receptor stimulation arrestin-GFP is recruited to the plasma membrane and eventually endocytosed resulting in vesicle like structures.

 _images/user-guide-open-img.png